-Recognizing that cooperation on digital identities for natural persons and enterprises will promote connectivity and further growth of digital commerce, and that each Party may take different legal and technical approaches to digital identities, the Parties shall pursue mechanisms to promote compatibility between their respective digital identity systems, This may include:
+Recognizing that cooperation on digital identities for natural persons and enterprises will promote connectivity and further growth of digital commerce, and that each Party may take different legal and technical approaches to digital identities, the Parties shall pursue mechanisms to promote compatibility between their respective digital identity systems.
+This may include:

-(a) develop appropriate frameworks and common standards to promote technical interoperability and provide appropriate mechanisms for access and verification of digital identity,

-(b) develop comparable protection for digital identities under each Party's respective legal frameworks, or recognize their legal effects, whether granted independently or by agreement,

-(c) support the development of international frameworks for digital identity systems,

-(d) exchange knowledge and expertise on best practices related to digital identity policies and regulations, technical implementation and security standards, promoting the use of digital identities, and utilizing the best technical and legal practices for bilateral, Arab, and international identity accreditation.
+Develop appropriate frameworks and common standards to promote technical interoperability and provide appropriate mechanisms for access and verification of digital identity (a) Develop comparable protection for digital identities under each Party's respective legal frameworks, or recognize their legal effects, whether granted independently or by agreement (b) Support the development of international frameworks for digital identity systems. (c) Exchange knowledge and expertise on best practices related to digital identity policies and regulations, technical implementation and security standards, promoting the use of digital identities, and utilizing the best technical and legal practices for bilateral, Arab and international identity accreditation. (d) Article 16 9 n